How fair are we? From conceptualization to automated assessment of fairness definitions: Evaluation

 \ding{228} \textbf{Bank Marketing (BANK) \cite{moro2014data} -} The Bank Marketing system was an ML system developed for a phone call company to predict whether the client would subscribe to a term deposit.
 This system was shown to be biased against people more than 25 years old.
 Hence, in this case, the sensitive variable is \textit{age}, and the unprivileged group is \textit{people with more than 25 years}.
 The positive outcome is \textit{will subscribe}.

-\ding{228} \textbf{Software third-party libraries (TPL) \cite{nguyen2023dealing} -} This dataset has been used in \cite{nguyen2023dealing} to measure the popularity bias in the context of recommender systems for software engineering (RSSE).
-Being built on top of a previous work \cite{NGUYEN2019110460}, it contains 5,200 Java projects and 31,817 software libraries.
-In the scope of our paper, we consider \texttt{frequency} as a sensitive variable capable of measuring the popularity bias in the context of recommender systems \cite{DBLP:conf/recsys/AbdollahpouriMB19}.
-In this respect, the unprivileged group and the positive outcome are \textit{unpopular library} and the list of \textit{recommended libraries}, respectively.

-\ding{228} \textbf{Resyduo dataset (RESYDUO) -} This dataset comprises all the Arduino projects collected from the ProjectHub\footnote{\url{https://projecthub.arduino.cc/}} open-source repository.
+\ding{228} \textbf{Resyduo dataset (RESYDUO) \cite{di2023resyduo} -} This dataset comprises all the Arduino projects collected from the ProjectHub\footnote{\url{https://projecthub.arduino.cc/}} open-source repository.
 In particular, it includes 5,547 projects, 3,137 tags, 11,645 hardware components, and 1,802 libraries.
-It is worth mentioning that this data has been used to feed a collaborative filtering-based recommender system supporting Arduino project development \cite{dirocco2023resyduo}.
-Similar to the TPL dataset, the scope of the fairness analysis is to measure how popularity impacts the recommended items by considering two different sensitive variables for each project, \ie \texttt{views} and \texttt{respects}.
+It is worth mentioning that this data has been used to feed a collaborative filtering-based recommender system supporting Arduino project development \cite{di2023resyduo}.
+Similar to the TPL dataset, the scope of the fairness analysis is to measure how popularity impacts the recommended items by considering two different sensitive variables for each project, \ie \texttt{views} and \texttt{respects} (\ie the number of appreciations from users).
 The former quantifies project popularity based on the number of users who view it.
 The latter represents explicit feedback on project quality.
 Consequently, fairness assessment can be conducted on two distinct disadvantaged groups, \ie \textit{low viewed} and \textit{low respected} projects.
+Hence, in this use case, the sensitive variables are \textit{views} and \textit{respect}, and the positive outcome is \textit{recommendation}.
+The unprivileged groups are items with \textit{low views} and \textit{low respect}, respectively.